JoshDevenyi/PokemonPassionProject/README.md

+# The Pokemon Trainer Tracker

 The Pokémon Trainer Tracker is a helpful tool designed to organize and track data for players of the Pokémon franchise of video games.
-It’s intended as a platform that fans can use to showcase collections of the everybody’s favourite collectable monsters, while also learning specific data about each species.
+It’s intended as a platform that fans can use to showcase collections of the everybody’s favourite collectable monsters, while also learning specific details about each species.

-Current Version:
+# Current Version:

 Information is separated into three main categories: Trainers, Types and Pokémon.
 Each has full create, read, update, and delete functionality.